 Long gone are the days when business owners would send out text messages in the hope that the SMS would reach the targeted demographic of their store or business.
 Today mobile marketing campaigns are much more effective because you can choose which customers to tailor your promotional campaign to base on the marketing information you have previously collected.
 You can send messages to those that have agreed to receive communication from your company and to customers who have previously had some form of relationship with the business.
 This way, you will be sending messages to people who are likely to be interested, and more likely to respond.

 Brand marketers know that in order to stay relevant they have to be where their consumers are.
 And consumers are mobile!
 Since we know texting is one of the most popular mobile activities today many brands are missing out on a major opportunity by not leveraging SMS based marketing.
-SMS practices are not just an efficient way to reach today’s consumer but also the most relevant way to engage with them, build brand trust regardless of size, and even track the effectiveness of advertising.
-If your business is not already engaging with customers via SMS based campaigns, it’s time to go mobile.
+SMS practices are not just an efficient way to reach today’s consumers but also the most relevant way to engage with them, build brand trust regardless of size, and even track the effectiveness of advertising.
+If your business is not already engaging with customers via SMS based campaigns, you might want to check out this SMS Marketing Guide by Messente and go mobile.

 By Matthew Winters, CEO, Veoo